Back to Blog

 Deciding to pay and over how long

 The price of success is rarely financial.
-Most of the time it is a cost in time, energy, effort and stepping outside your comfort zone.
+Most of the time it is a cost in time, energy, effort, and stepping outside of your comfort zone.

 Once you have decided what your goal is and that you are willing to pay the price to have it then the only thing left to do is to pay that price as quickly as possible.

-If I decide that I want to write the PopUp book and decide that I am willing to pay that price then I just need to get on and do it.
-If I want to pay the price of working on it for an hour a day it is going to take twice as long.
-If I decide I am going to pay the price and work on it full time daily then I am going to get it done quicker!
+If I decide that I want to write the Rebel book and decide that I am willing to pay that price, then I just need to get on and do it.
+If I want to pay the price of working on it for an hour a day, it is going to take twice as long.
+If I decide I am going to pay the price and work on it full-time daily then I am going to get it done quicker!

-At the moment I am working on the PopUp TV show and the PopUp Podcast.
-I don't have enough left in my energy and time bank to pay the price for the PopUp Book as well.
+At the moment I am working on the Rebel TV show and the Rebel Podcast.
+I don't have enough left in my energy and time bank to pay the price for the Rebel Book as well.
 It is going on the someday/maybe list until I free up more of my own resource to pay the price!

-Are you willing to pay the price for success for your goal?
+Are you willing to pay the price for success in your goal?
 How long do you want to pay the price over?

 Entering the competition without paying the price first

 I did nothing more.
-Tonight I headed out to football again excited to get involved and play!
-I warmed up, stretched and started the game.
-Within 60 second I felt a twinge in my hamstring again and my game was over.
+Tonight, I headed out to football again excited to get involved and play!
+I warmed up, stretched, and started the game.
+Within 60 seconds I felt a twinge in my hamstring again and my game was over.
 I felt so upset inside, down and gutted I had missed doing something I loved.
 I drove away from the ground lonely and in pain.

-On the ride home I starting reflecting on this post and realised that I had not paid the price before playing.
+On the ride home, I started reflecting on this post and realised that I had not paid the price before playing.
 I had not spent the two weeks in between games icing my leg, building up to exercising and the eventually stretching.
-I hadn't put the time and energy into healing that I should of done.
+I hadn't put the time and energy into healing that I should have done.

-If you don't pay the price up front you can get hurt playing.
+If you don't pay the price upfront then you can get hurt playing.

 Enjoying the process